-- 1. Assistance for components is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+- 1. Assistance for components is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
 A one-time out of production incentive cannot exceed \$1300 per acre for filter strips managed according to Forage and Biomass Harvest Management (511).